 I was told by a local naturalist that the coconut palm was not indigenous to Langkawi.
 I only imagined that any place where coconuts grew in such abundance, would be a natural occurrence, thus indigenous.
-But whose to say, really.
-The oldest fossils known were found in Australia and India, dated from about 37 to 55 million years ago!
+But who’s to say, really.
+The oldest coconut fossils found in Australia and India, dated from about 37 to 55 million years ago!

 This is the clear refreshing liquid that comes directly from the core of the coconut.
 It’s a natural isotonic electrolyte balanced drink that is served by cutting a hole through the top of the green coconut and inserting a straw.
 It is even used as an emergency IV hydration solution because it mixes easily with blood.